 DM0HEI-C Info as of Feb 6th: Our repeater in Schalkholz (near Heide) got a renewed 2m full duplex license effective immedeately: 145.650 MHz -0,6 MHz.
-We will go "online" probably end of March.
+We will go "online" soon.
 Also we can now start working multimode with 12,5 KHz bandwidth.
 We will inform here once the repeater operates on the new frequency - standard mode will be D-Star as part of XLX787C at first.

 DMR Brandmeister: Meanwhile some of us are also active on TG 2622 "Schleswig-Holstein" - and more of our team will join over time.
 Feel free to talk with us there as well!

 In case you purchased a Retevis RT-3, RT-8, Tytera MD-380 or MD-390 simply contact us.
 We can probably support you with latest codeplugs and the experimental F/W version of KK4VCZ: http://www.g0hwc.com/tyt-md-380-dmr-radio-experimental-firmware.html

 D-Star XLX Net Agenda:

 Welcome to our NorthStar XLX747 / XLX787 information site

 Welcome to the first (digital) network in North Germany with coverage from south of Bremen all the way up to Denmark and to Rostock in the East (We went online already back in August 2012 - providing service since more than 4 years now!)

 We build our net from scratch - there was simply nothing in Schleswig-Holstein back in 2012.
 We homebrew all our repeaters (actually we had to develop them) and all our servers - all based on small ham fitting budgets and based on Ham spirit.
 (No commercial repeaters and also no commercial towers - this would have been too easy and wouldn't be us).